 - In Mobile Suit Victory Gundam, Usso's family, as well as Shakti, are mentioned to be illegal immigrants to Kassarellia.
 The reason is that they are actually Colonial citizens from Side 2 (which is currently at war with the Federation), and the Earth Federation very rarely allows immigration from the Colonies to the Earth's surface.

-- Daily Life with Monster Girl has Suu the Slime Girl, who's not just an illegal immigrant but a member of a previously unknown species.
+- Monster Musume has Suu the Slime Girl, who's not just an illegal immigrant but a member of a previously unknown species.
 However, the local representative of the government agency managing interspecies affairs declares new species and illegal immigrations "Not [her] problem" since she already has too many other duties.

 - In the Uncanny X-Men, a group of (ex-mutant) women are imported from Russia as prostitutes.

-- The current S.W.O.R.D. series involves Henry Peter Gyrich (Marvel's go-to for "Jackass Bureaucrat") taking control of the eponymous organization, then promptly declaring that every alien on Earth, whether they previously had clearance or not, is now an illegal, and begins taking measures to have every last one deported.
+- The first S.W.O.R.D. series involves Henry Peter Gyrich (Marvel's go-to for "Jackass Bureaucrat") taking control of the eponymous organization.
+He promptly declares that every alien on Earth, whether they previously had clearance or not, is now an illegal.
+He begins taking measures to have every last one deported.
 Even the ones who come from empires or planets that no longer exist.

 - Klara Prast of the Runaways may be an illegal alien.
-According to promotional materials released around the time of the team's guest appearance in Avengers Academy, there's no record of her having entered the United States.
-Her backstory also fits with that of many illegals — she was forced to work in an unsafe factory and sexually exploited by her much older husband (for reference, she was about eleven years old at the time.)
+According to promotional materials released around the time of the team's guest appearance in Avengers Academy, there is no record of her having entered the United States.
+Her backstory also fits with that of many illegals — she was forced to work in an unsafe factory and sexually exploited by her much older husband.
+For reference, she was about eleven years old at the time.